yeroca/qmk_concurrent_macros/docs/concurrent_macros.md

 ### Set up the animation

 Currently, the only animation available is for monochrome LED's.
 An RGB one will be added reasonably soon.
-In the meantime, if you have a keyboard with monochrome LEDs which are individually controllable, create a file in your keyboard directory called `led_matrix.inc`, at the same level as the `keymaps` directory, containing the following line:
+In the meantime, if you have a keyboard with monochrome LEDs which are individually controllable, create a file in your keyboard directory called `led_matrix_kb.inc`, at the same level as the `keymaps` directory, containing the following line:

 `#include "`(relative path to the QMK root directory)`/modules/qmk_concurrent_macros/concurrent_macros_animation/concurrent_macros_anim.h"`